atoomnetmarc/RISC-V-emulator/README.md

 # Description

-This my try at a RV32 RISC-V cpu emulator.
+This is my attempt at an RV32 RISC-V CPU emulator.
 I wrote it to better understand RISC-V instructions.

-The emulator has been written to be primarily run on 8-bit AVR microcontrollers and compiles with GCC (GNU Compiler Collection) and be as small and somewhat fast as possible.
-It contains no dependencies on any CPU architecture.
-To prove independence I also got the emulator to run on a 32-bit ATSAMD21G18A and [x86-64 Linux and Windows](https://github.com/atoomnetmarc/RISC-V-emulator-Native).
+The emulator has been written primarily to run on 8-bit AVR microcontrollers and to compile with GCC (GNU Compiler Collection), with the goal of being as small and somewhat fast as possible.
+It contains no dependencies on any specific CPU architecture.
+To prove independence, I also got the emulator running on a 32-bit ATSAMD21G18A as well as on [x86-64 Linux and Windows](https://github.com/atoomnetmarc/RISC-V-emulator-Native).

 # Goal

 Implement [RV32I](https://en.wikipedia.org/wiki/RISC-V#ISA_base_and_extensions) and a bunch of extensions.
-All while simultaneously learning from how it all works.
+All while simultaneously learning how it all works.

-Some extensions are work-in-progress™ and do not work yet.
+Some extensions are work in progress and do not work yet.
 Others are confirmed working.

 Extensions are confirmed working when all instructions of that extension pass [riscv-arch-test](https://github.com/riscv-non-isa/riscv-arch-test) made by the RISC-V Foundation Architecture Test SIG using [atoomnetmarc/RISC-V-emulator-RISCOF](https://github.com/atoomnetmarc/RISC-V-emulator-RISCOF).